rudderlabs/rudderstack-docs/destinations/analytics/Adobe Analytics/adobe-analytics-rudder-dashboard-settings.md

 ```

 If you want to set `prop1` to Adobe's context data `property1`, then map with `contextProperties.prop1` --> `property1`.

+If you want to send top level properties `anonymousId`, `messageId`, `event` then simply enter the key.

 {% hint style="info" %}
 For more information on this setting, refer to the [**Adobe Analytics documentation**](https://experienceleague.adobe.com/docs/analytics/implementation/vars/page-vars/contextdata.html?lang=en).